nihalanas/risk_assessment/readme.md

    pip install -r requirements.txt
    ```

 3. Download and install OLLAMA from [here](https://ollama.com/download).
+Select the model that you want to run in the background.
+(By default, it is set to `llama2`)

 ## Usage